br3ndonland/udacity-fsnd-flask-catalog-server/info/server-methods.md

 ### Select a server host

 I started out configuring a server with [Amazon Lightsail](https://aws.amazon.com/lightsail/), as recommended by Udacity.
-It was difficult and frustrating.
+I was not happy with the experience.
 In particular, when changing the SSH port, I got locked out and had to destroy and recreate the instance.
 I also am required to set up a user `grader` for this project, but was not able to log in with any user other than `ubuntu`.

 <details><summary>Here are my notes on Amazon Lightsail.</summary>